PC 832 Arrest and Firearms Requalification

 - Repeating and successfully completing the PC 832 Arrest and Firearms Course, or

-- Applying for and passing the requalification examination(s) at specified test centers in California.
+- Applying for and successfully completing the requalification testing process at specified test centers in California.

 The proficiency standard is the same for both options.
-The required examinations are:
+The required tests are:

-- Arrest Written Test: Includes multiple-choice questions on laws of arrest and related topics.
+- Comprehensive Test: Includes multiple-choice questions on laws of arrest and related topics.

-- Arrest Methods Skills Test: Includes demonstration of defensive foot movements, takedown tactics, control holds, and handcuffing.
+- Arrest Methods Exercise Tests: Include searching, takedown techniques, control holds, and handcuffing.

 Information on PC 832 Arrest and Firearms Course presenters can be found in POST's Catalog of Certified Courses.
 PC 832 Course presenters that are also Requalification Test Centers are: